Widely regarded as one of Australia’s toughest team endurance charity challenges, this week Queensland will host its first Oxfam Trailwalker event.

 Commencing from Mt.
 Glorious Brisbane, 300 teams of four will walk or run the equivalent of more than two marathons back-to-back to the finish line at Mt Coot-tha and help support people living in poverty.

 Originally conceived as a military training exercise by Gurkhas based in Hong Kong, Oxfam Trailwalker is an international event run in over 12 countries around the world and this Friday it will be introduced to Brisbane for the first time.

 Over the 12 years that Trailwalker events have been run in Australia, over 35,000 participants have raised $35 million for Oxfam Australia’s work to help communities around the world and in Australia overcome poverty and injustice.

 Oxfam Executive Director Andrew Hewett said it was due to the outstanding efforts of everyday Australians that Trailwalker has become Oxfam Australia’s biggest fundraising event.

-“Despite all the recent major catastrophes over the last year it is due to the outstanding commitment of Queensland participants and their generosity of spirit, we can hold Oxfam Trailwalker Brisbane and raise vitals funds for the work we do around the world, I cannot thank them enough for taking up the challenge.
+“Despite all the recent major catastrophes over the last year it is due to the outstanding commitment of Queensland participants and their generosity of spirit that we can hold Oxfam Trailwalker Brisbane and raise vital funds for the work we do around the world.
+I cannot thank them enough for taking up the challenge.